shhutc18/README-Generator/Develop/README.md

 ## Contributing
-yes
+no

 ## Tests
-yes
+no

 ## Questions
-If you have any questions about the repository, or would like to open an issue, contact me directly at yes.
-You can find more of my work at [yhes](https://github.com/yhes/).
+If you have any questions about the repository, or would like to open an issue, contact me directly at no. You can find more of my work at [no](https://github.com/no/).